-A delicately flavored, silky smooth strawberry panna cotta nestles inside a buttery shortbread crust.
+A delicately flavored, silky smooth strawberry panna cotta nestles inside a buttery sweet pâte sucrée crust.
 Topped with vibrantly pink poached rhubarb cooked in a syrup with vanilla, cardamom and black pepper, this strawberry rhubarb panna cotta tart is a showstopper dessert to highlight the all-too-brief rhubarb season.

 Every spring, I see images online of gently poached bright pink rhubarb stalks in a sweet, sugary syrup.
-I've always been a big fan of rhubarb, and have made it into many desserts, including this rhubarb frangipane tart and most recently, these flavor-packed lemon rhubarb bars.
+I've always been a big fan of rhubarb, and have made it into many desserts, including this rhubarb frangipane tart and these flavor-packed lemon rhubarb bars.

-GROUND BLACK PEPPER - Black pepper adds a nice kick to the poached rhubarb.
 If you have an adjustable pepper grinder, place it on a fine setting before grinding.
 If your grinder only has one setting, grind more than you will need, and pass it through a fine mesh sieve to obtain the amount you need for the recipe.
-A mortar and pestle would also work to grind peppercorns if you don't have a pepper grinder.

-GROUND CARDAMOM - Cardamom is an incredibly pungent and aromatic spice, so I have intentionally added a very small amount to the poached rhubarb in order to not overpower the other flavors.
 If you find cardamom to be too strong, feel free to omit it here.
 I personally love the taste and find it pairs very nicely with both strawberry and rhubarb.

 After baking the tart shell, I like to leave it in the tart pan until after I've added the panna cotta mixture and it has set in the refrigerator.
 The pan provides some extra protection and helps ensure that the tart shell will stay intact with all the extra handling.

 If you're especially cautious like me and have enough space in the fridge, you can place the unfilled tart shell (still in the tart pan) on top of a baking sheet prior to adding the panna cotta tart filling.
-This way when it's time to transfer the filled tart to the fridge, you move the baking sheet and completely avoid handling the delicate tart crust and liquid mixture altogether.

-When it's time to serve the tart, remove the tart from the metal tart pan and place onto a serving platter.
 Before slicing, push the rhubarb aside with a knife or fork to expose the panna cotta underneath.
 It's practically impossible to cut through the rhubarb as it sits on the panna cotta.
-After plating a slice, use a serving tool to add several pieces of rhubarb to the top.
-If desired, spoon extra rhubarb syrup onto each slice.

-Panna cotta is a molded, chilled Italian dessert made with very simple ingredients: cream, sugar, gelatin and optional flavorings.
-It translates to "cooked cream."
 Although the liquid is heated on the stove top in order to dissolve the gelatin, panna cotta is not cooked in the oven and is a delicious no-bake dessert.

 In this panna cotta recipe, a baked shortbread tart crust holds the panna cotta filling, it's topped with sliced rhubarb poached in a spiced sugar syrup.

-You can make the tart dough in advance and freeze it just prior to the baking stage.
-You may bake the tart shell in advance as well, but you should wrap it in plastic wrap afterwards to maintain freshness (and freeze if more than a day in advance).
+You can make the pâte sucrée dough in advance and freeze it prior to the baking stage, or you can blind bake the tart shell in advance.
+Either way, wrap it well in plastic wrap to maintain freshness (and freeze in an airtight container if more than a day in advance).

-You must prepare the panna cotta filling after you bake the tart shell; you'll need to pour the filling into the shell immediately before it begins to set.
 Once filled (and before adding any toppings), you can store the panna cotta tart in the fridge for up to 24 hours before serving.
 Gently smooth a layer of plastic wrap onto the surface of the panna cotta to keep it fresh and avoid having the surface dry out.

 You can make the poached rhubarb a few days in advance and store it in an airtight container in the fridge.
 Add the poached rhubarb topping to the strawberry panna cotta tart immediately before serving.

-This strawberry rhubarb panna cotta tart is freshest when served on the same day it is made, although it still tastes delicious and holds up very well several days afterwards.
-The tart bottom will simply be a bit softer, and moisture from the poached rhubarb may soak into the crust.
-Also note that foods prepared with gelatin will continue to stiffen the longer they sit, so plan to eat the panna cotta within a day or two of making it for best results.
+Note that foods prepared with gelatin will continue to stiffen the longer they sit, so plan to eat the panna cotta within a day or two of making it for best results.

-Grainy panna cotta results when you don't dissolve the gelatin fully.
 Blooming the gelatin (sprinkling the powdered gelatin onto a bit of liquid, stirring briefly, and letting the granules absorb the liquid) will help you avoid grainy panna cotta.
-Stir the bloomed gelatin thoroughly once you add it to the warm cream mixture to ensure it fully dissolves.

 The panna cotta will set in 4 hours.
 Allow enough time for it to chill in the fridge and fully set before you serve it.

 Love this recipe?
-Please leave a 5-star ★★★★★ rating in the recipe card below, and scroll down to leave a review.
-Your comments, suggestions and adaptations are very helpful to other bakers.
-Thank you for visiting!
+Please leave a comment and star rating. ★★★★★ Your feedback, suggestions, and adaptations are very helpful to other bakers!

 📖 Recipe